Acceptance by Design

 This is not a worksheet.

-This is not something to “figure out.”
+This is not something you have to “figure out.”

 You are not the storm.